Use the right health service for your needs

 There are a range of free health services available on your doorstep as well as home care and support from Somerset County Council.
-Many common summer illnesses or holiday health issues can also be resolved quickly and easily at home or through your local pharmacy.
+Many common illnesses or holiday health issues can also be resolved quickly and easily at home or through your local pharmacy.

 Minor Injury Units

 A&E or 999

 Self care is about looking after your own health and making the right choices about where to go for help and advice when you need it.
 Many common illnesses and injuries can be treated at home – talk to your pharmacist about remedies.

 Keep a well-stocked medical cabinet.
 This could include: pain killers, anti-diarrhoeal medicine, rehydration mixture, indigestion remedies, cold and flu remedies, first aid kit with bandages, plasters, antiseptic wipes and cream, eyewash, medical tape, sterile dressing and thermometer.
 Find more advice about what to keep in your medicine cabinet on The NHS website

 Cases of respiratory illness such as bronchiolitis in children are higher at the moment.
 Symptoms can be worrying, but check out our fact sheet to help you assess your child’s symptoms and know when to self-care and when to seek urgent help.
 Remember, if you’re still not sure, contact 111.nhs.uk or call 111 for clinical advice.